chrissitxt/chrissi-nightvision/README.md

 ---

 **Please note:** This mod is Java Edition only and exclusively hosted on [Modrinth](https://modrinth.com/mod/chrissi-nightvision).
 The source code is available on [GitHub](https://github.com/chrissitxt/chrissi-nightvision).
-If you'd like to get in touch, feel free to join my [Discord server](https://discord.gg/Qdk3TcDv6N).

 ##